-"NaN" means 'not a number'.
-It can be returned by some calculations, for example using Calculate to raise 1000 to the power 1000 will overflow numerically and return "NaN".
+NaN means 'not a number'.
+It can be returned by some calculations, for example using Calculate to raise 1000 to the power 1000 will overflow numerically and return NaN.

-Change the format of numbers using the Num Format transform.
+Change the format of numbers (e.g. the number of decimal places or the decimal symbol) using the Num Format transform.

-Change the base of integers using the Num Base transform.
+Change the base of integers (e.g. base 10 to base 16) using the Num Base transform.